zekroTJA/pronote/README.md

 <hr />

 <center>
-*A simple web application to better manage your great as well as your dumb ideas.*
+<i>A simple web application to better manage your great as well as your dumb ideas.</i>
 </center>

 ## Concept